Jacquesng/Privo/DIG-SEN.pdf.md

 - **AWS root account** access is granted only to the CTO and CEO
 - **AWS IAM** access is granted to to a limited group of **Operators**
-- **Dilligence Incternational Group SSH** access is granted to a limited group of **Operators**
+- **Privo IT, LLC SSH** access is granted to a limited group of **Operators**
-- **Dilligence Incternational Group DB** access is granted to a limited group of **Data Operators**
+- **Privo IT, LLC DB** access is granted to a limited group of **Data Operators**

 ## IT Infrastructure

-Dilligence Incternational Group uses the following cloud services for its internal infrastructure:
+Privo IT, LLC uses the following cloud services for its internal infrastructure:

 - List cloud services

-Access to these cloud services is limited according to the role of the Dilligence Incternational Group employee and is reviewed quarterly as well as via regular onboarding/offboarding tasks for new and departing employees.
+Access to these cloud services is limited according to the role of the Privo IT, LLC employee and is reviewed quarterly as well as via regular onboarding/offboarding tasks for new and departing employees.

-# Dilligence Incternational Group Workstations
+# Privo IT, LLC Workstations

-Dilligence Incternational Group workstations are hardened against logical and physical attack by the following measures:
+Privo IT, LLC workstations are hardened against logical and physical attack by the following measures:

 - operating system must be within one generation of current
 - full-disk encryption